visit-dav/visit/src/doc/python_scripting/functions.rst

     to be involved in the database query.
 The method argument allows you to specify a database correlation method.
-    Each database correlation has its own time slider that can be used to set the time state of databases that are part of a database correlation.
+    Each database correlation has its own time slider that can be used to set the time-state of databases that are part of a database correlation.
     Individual time-varying databases have their own trivial database correlation, consisting of only 1 database.
 When you call the CreateDatabaseCorrelation function, VisIt creates a new time slider with